-Set forth below is a line graph comparing the yearly percentage change in the cumulative total shareholder return on United's Common Stock against the cumulative total return on the Nasdaq Stock Market (U.S. Companies) Index and the Nasdaq Bank Stocks Index for the five-year period commencing December 31, 1996 and ending on December 31, 2001.
-This graph was prepared at United's request by Research Data Group, San Francisco, California.
-United's Common Stock is registered with the SEC but was not traded on an exchange until March 18, 2002 when it became listed on the Nasdaq Stock Market; therefore, the total shareholder return is based on stock trades known to United during the periods presented.
+Set forth below is a line graph comparing the yearly percentage change in the cumulative total shareholder return on United's Common Stock against the cumulative total return on the Nasdaq Stock Market (U.S. Companies) Index and the Nasdaq Bank Stocks Index for the five-year period commencing December 31, 1997 and ending on December 31, 2002.
+United's Common Stock was not traded on an exchange until March 18, 2002 when it became listed on the Nasdaq Stock Market; therefore, the total shareholder return is based on stock trades known to United during the periods prior to March 18, 2002.